Airtable Invoice Automation: Complete Guide to Automated Invoicing

 Find answers to the most common questions about this feature.

-Create a Line Items table linked to your Invoices table.
-Each line item has a description, quantity, unit price, and total.
-In your template, use {{loop_0}} to create a dynamic table that grows based on the number of line items per invoice.
+Create a Line Items table linked to Invoices.
+Use {{loop_0}} in your template to build a dynamic table that grows based on the number of linked line item records.

 All Questions